 Is that a real respirator or fake face cover?
 Here’s how to find out.

-Dwindling supplies have led to an unreliable retail market, with thousands of counterfeit N95 respirators mixed in with genuine N95s for sale, plus real and fake masks from other countries such as KN95 masks from China and KR94 masks from Korea.
+Dwindling supplies led to an unreliable retail market, with thousands of counterfeit N95 respirators mixed in with genuine N95s for sale, plus real and fake masks from other countries such as KN95 masks from China and KR94 masks from Korea.
 The CDC and NIOSH have raised the alarm about these counterfeit respirators, but the information is complicated, confusing, and hard to find all in one place.

 Disclaimer: Pandemic Pal has compiled this guide from several authoritative sources including the CDC and medical professionals.
 However, as this is a rapidly evolving situation, data and science-based recommendations could change at any time.
 If that occurs, we will update the information accordingly.
 This page contains affiliate links, which means if you choose to make a purchase, we may earn a commission at no additional cost to you.
 Learn more.